Sultan Bashiruddin Mahmood: Life and education

-Pakistan Atomic Energy Commission
+Career

 In 1970s, Mehmood gained praise for inventing and patenting a scientific instrument, naming SBM probe, to detect uranium hexafluoride (UF6) leak in nuclear steam cylinder as shown in the image.

 Mahmood joined the Pakistan Atomic Energy Commission (PAEC) in 1968, joining the Nuclear Physics Division at the Pakistan Institute of Nuclear Science and Technology (PINSTECH) working under Dr. Naeem Ahmad Khan.
 His collaboration took place with Samar Mubarakmand, Hafeez Qureshi, and he was a vital member of the group before it was discontinued in 1970.
 Mahmood was one of the foremost experts on civilian reactor technology and was a senior engineer at the Karachi Nuclear Power Plant (KANUPP I)— the first commercial nuclear power plant in Pakistan.
 He gained notability and publicity in the Pakistan Physics Society for inventing a scientific instrument, the 'SBM probe', to detect leaks in steam pipes, a problem that was affecting nuclear plants all over the world and is still used worldwide.

-After witnessing the Indo-Pakistani War of 1971, which saw the unconditional surrender of Pakistan in 1971, Mahmood attended the winter seminar at Multan and delivered a speech on atomic science.
+After witnessing the Indo-Pakistani War of 1971, Mahmood attended the winter seminar at Multan and delivered a speech on atomic science.
 On 20 January 1972, the President of Pakistan, Zulfikar Ali Bhutto, approved a crash atomic weapon programme, under Munir Ahmad Khan, for the sake of "national survival."
 Nevertheless, Mahmood continued his work at the KANUPP I engineering division.